-The below photos sum up our vision the best, kayaks built by Stan and Jeanine with our name committed to them, not some unknown staff member who does not understand how a kayak should be built or works, the finer touches and where to put that extra little bit of fibre.
+The below photos sum up our vision the best composites and kayaks built by Stan and Jeanine with our name committed to them, not some unknown staff member who does not understand how a kayak should be built or works, the finer touches and where to put that extra little bit of fibre.
 Why weight versus strength is so important, those tiny yet important things.

 This is why we decided to build our kayaks ourselves to ensure the quality you deserve,quality we understand, quality only delivered by someone who puts their name behind what they create with the hands and talent God gave them.
 We don't build cheap kayaks, we build quality kayaks at very affordable prices, we don't mass produce them at all as this would quickly kill the difference we have when compared to others.